Solar Panel Cost Guide in Norton, MA (2024 Update)

 How much does it cost to install solar panels in Norton?

-The average cost of solar panels in Norton is about $20,300 for a 5-kW system and $40,600 for a 10-kW system before the ITC, but the actual cost will depend on certain factors such as the type of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Norton is about $20,300 for a 5-kW system and $40,600 for a 10-kW system before the ITC, but the real cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you use.

 Is it better to lease or buy solar panels in Norton?